hhuynhlam/Hermes/README.md

 ##### Project Status : In Development

-A family hub for events, contact information and photos.
+<br/>A family hub for events, contact information and photos.